best-practice-and-impact/qa-of-code-guidance/early_development/glossary.md

 * Object-oriented programming (OOP) - defining and using objects that contain both data (attributes) and logic (methods).

+* Dependencies - something that your analysis depends on.
+This includes your operating system, environment, software and packages (and their versions), if these are needed to reproducibly run your analysis code.

 * Application Programming Interface (API) - an interface that defines how you can interact with software.
 For example, the functions or methods from a package that a typical user will interact with.